NC — NC 2026 Guide

 + Network Technician apprenticeships in North Carolina typically last 1-2 years, combining paid on-the-job training with classroom instruction — you earn while you learn.

-+ Network Technician apprentices in North Carolina graduate with zero student debt — all training is paid, and many programs include benefits from day one.
++ Network Technician apprentices in North Carolina graduate with no formal college debt (apprentices may still carry tool/equipment costs and program fees) — all training is paid, and many programs include benefits from day one.

 + Adults switching careers regularly enter network technician apprenticeships in North Carolina — there is no age cap, and employers value the maturity and reliability that career changers bring.